pokegirl0322/pcg/README.md

-# pcg — LLM-Augmented Gemini for Procedural Mario Level Generation
+# pcg

-Research project on the resurrection and augmentation of **Gemini** — an Answer Set Programming (ASP) based abstract game generator — with an LLM-driven prompt → intent layer, applied to procedurally generating Super Mario levels.
+Research project on the resurrection and augmentation of **Gemini** an Answer Set Programming (ASP) based abstract game generator with an LLM-driven prompt → intent layer, applied to procedurally generating Super Mario levels.

 This repository contains **only this project's own work**.
 Gemini itself is referenced as